alexandair/Docs/aspnet/publishing/linuxproduction.rst

    sudo privilege.
 2. An exisiting ASP.NET 5 application.

-Before getting started you require LibUV.
+Before getting started you require the CoreCLR dependencies and LibUV.
 Follow the instructions on the :doc:`/getting-started/installing-on-linux` page.

 Copy over your app
 ------------------